-List of Important Days in September
+List of Important Days in September 2023

-Have a look at the detailed list of Important Days in September.
+Have a look at the detailed list of Important Days in September 2023.
 The General Awareness section is one of the important sections in any competitive exam.
 The static part of General Knowledge weighs more than 50% of the General Awareness section.
 Therefore, one has to focus on its various sub-topics and Important Days is one such sub-topic.

-1. September 4: Dadabhai Naoroji birth anniversary
+1. Dadabhai Naoroji birth anniversary: 4 September

 • He was a moderate leader and the first Asian to become a British MP.

-• He presided three sessions of Congress.
+• He presided over three sessions of Congress.
 They are the Calcutta session in 1886, the Lahore session in 1893 and the Calcutta session in 1906.

 • He proposed the theory of economic drain.
-He is also known as Grand Old Man of India and official Ambassador of India.
+He is also known as "Grand Old Man of India" and the official Ambassador of India.

 • Book: Poverty and Un-British Rule in India (published in 1901).